Skip to main contentArrow Right

 Importance of authentication

 • Security: Authentication is the most critical layer in your defense against account takeovers.
-Without robust authentication, even the strongest backend firewalls become meaningless once an attacker gains legitimate-looking access.
+Without strong authentication, even the toughest backend firewalls become meaningless once an attacker gains legitimate-looking access.

 • User experience: Poor authentication creates friction that drives users away.
 Complex password requirements, frequent re-authentication, and confusing multi-factor flows all contribute to user frustration and abandonment.
 Modern methods like passwordless auth can actually improve user experience while enhancing security.